civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 59

-Subject to any regulations respecting the remittance **of** the fee referred to in section 58, **it** is a debt due to Her Majesty by the judgment debtor and may, subject to section 60, be recovered by **way of** deduction **from**, set-off **or compensation** against any garnishable moneys payable to the judgment debtor.
+Subject to any regulations respecting the remittance of the fee referred to in section 58, it is a debt due to Her Majesty by the judgment debtor and may, subject to section 60, be recovered by way of deduction from, **or** set-off or compensation against, any garnishable moneys payable to the judgment debtor.

-> **Explanatory Note**:
-> Existing text of section 59:
-> *Existing Text*:
-> > Subject to any regulations respecting the remittance thereof, the fee referred to in section 58 is a debt due to Her Majesty by the judgment debtor and may, subject to section 60, be recovered by deduction or set-off against any garnishable moneys payable to the judgment debtor.

 ### Section 68